yarrick/iodine/README-android.txt

    To build for other archs, specify TARGET_ARCH_ABI:
 		"make cross-android TARGET_ARCH_ABI=x86"

-   For older android versions (pre-kitkat), build with "make cross-android" in the root directory, or manually like above but with APP_PLATFORM=android-3
+   For older android versions (pre-kitkat), build with "make cross-android-old" in the root directory, or manually like above but with APP_PLATFORM=android-3

    The iodine binary ends up in src/libs/<arch>/iodine